PMU State Estimation

 Correlated Measurement Errors

-In the above approach, we assume that measurement errors from a single PMU are uncorrelated.
-This assumption leads to the covariance matrix and its inverse matrix (i.e., precision matrix) maintaining a diagonal form:
+The approach above assumes that measurement errors from a single PMU are uncorrelated.
+This assumption leads to the covariance matrix and its inverse matrix (i.e., precision matrix) remaining diagonal:

 While this approach is suitable for many scenarios, linear PMU state estimation relies on transforming from polar to rectangular coordinate systems.
 Consequently, measurement errors from a single PMU become correlated due to this transformation.
-This correlation results in the covariance matrix, and hence the precision matrix, no longer maintaining a diagonal form but instead becoming a block diagonal matrix.
+This correlation results in the covariance matrix, and hence the precision matrix, no longer remaining diagonal but instead becoming a block diagonal matrix.

 addPmu!(monitoring; bus = "Bus 3", magnitude = 1.01, angle = -0.005, correlated = true)

-Following this, we recreate the WLS state estimation model:
+Following this, recreate the WLS state estimation model:

 analysis = pmuStateEstimation(monitoring)

-Upon inspection, it becomes evident that the precision matrix no longer maintains a diagonal structure:
+Upon inspection, it becomes evident that the precision matrix is no longer diagonal:

 julia> stateEstimation!(analysis)